C. P. Scott: Family

 In 1874, Scott married Rachel Cook, who had been one of the first undergraduates of the College for Women, Hitchin (later Girton College, Cambridge).
 She died in the midst of the dispute over Taylor's will.
 Their daughter Madeline married long-time Guardian contributor Charles Edward Montague.
 Scott's eldest son Laurence died in 1908, aged 31, after contracting tuberculosis.
 His middle son John became the Manchester Guardian's manager and founder of the Scott Trust.
 Youngest son Ted, who succeeded his father as editor, drowned in a sailing accident after less than three years in the post.
 John and Ted Scott jointly inherited the ownership of the Manchester Guardian & Evening News Ltd.; after Ted's death John passed it on to the Scott Trust.

 In 1882, having built a new house in Darley Dale in Derbyshire, Sir Joseph Whitworth leased The Firs in Fallowfield in Manchester to his friend C. P. Scott.
 After Scott's death the house became the property of the University of Manchester, and was the Vice-Chancellor's residence until 1991.
 Scott used to travel into his Cross Street office by bicycle.

 Scott was the grandfather of Evelyn Montague (1900–1948), the Olympic athlete and journalist depicted in the film Chariots of Fire.
 Montague, like his grandfather, wrote for the Manchester Guardian, and became its London editor.

 Honours

+He was elected to membership of the Manchester Literary and Philosophical Society on 12 May 1908.

 Scott was made a Freeman of the City of Manchester in 1930.